Welcome to today's edition of the Rush 24-7 podcast.

 Well, maybe that's why I don't hear it.

-But we'll find out in uh in due course.
+But we'll find out in due course.

-As I was saying, my friends, it doesn't really matter where I am, uh, where here is as long as I'm here and I am here, and it's an emergency trip of sorts.
+As I was saying, my friends, it doesn't really matter where I am, where here is, as long as I'm here, and I am here.

 Nothing with the internal guts is wrong.

-It's the thing I wear on the ear, it's become too sensitive to sound that cuts out when the sound gets very loud.
+It cuts out when the sound gets very loud.

 We love it out here.

-We'll just spend a whole week.
+We'll just spend the whole week.

-Uh and the uh in the western part of the country here on the EIB Net.
+So we're going to be here all week long in the western part of the country here on the EIB network.

-Great to have you here as always.
+Great to have you here.

-Telephone number is 800-282-2882.
+As always, telephone number is 800-282-2882.

-If you want to be on the program, the email address, El Rushbow at EIBNet.com.
+If you want to be on the program, the email address, LRushbo at EIBNet.com.

-The reason why that makes news is because Fournier used to be one of the guys, I don't mean to insult him by saying this, but he used to be in the tank.
+I don't mean to insult him by saying this, but he used to be in the tank.

-Uh he was he was like a lot of people were in 2008, just swept up in whatever messianic atmospherics we had with Obama.
+He was like a lot of people were in 2008, just swept up in whatever messianic atmospherics we had with Obama.

-Even though he's not saying anything any of you haven't heard from me or others, the fact that he is saying it is news precisely because of the uh indication it means he's losing favor with Obama, and he tweeted out after last night's 60 Minutes interview, the following summarized Obama's interview with Steve Croft, which was another softball fest, which is what Croft has become known for too.
+Even though he's not saying anything any of you haven't heard from me or others, the fact that he is saying it is news precisely because of the indication it means he's losing favor with Obama.

-And by the way, that's another thing that's showing up in the drive-by's.
+And by the way, that's another thing that's showing up in the drive-bys.

-Interestingly enough, Steve Croft, and this is not good for Steve Croft.
+Interestingly enough, Steve Croft, and this is not good for Steve Croft, Steve Croft is beginning or has attracted now the reputation.

 And it's guaranteed to be a PR puff piece.